MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 - You use the Microsoft Intune admin center to configure endpoint security policies for Defender for Endpoint and assign those policies to Azure AD groups
 - Devices get the policies based on their Azure Active Directory device object.
 A device that isn’t already present in Azure Active Directory is joined as part of this solution
-- When a device receives a policy, the Defender for Endpoint components on the device enforce the policy and report on the device's status.
+- On devices that receive a policy, the Defender for Endpoint components on the device enforce the policy and report on the device's status.
 The device's status is available in the Microsoft Intune admin center

 This scenario extends the Microsoft Intune Endpoint Security surface to devices that aren't capable of enrolling in Intune.
-When a device is managed by Intune (enrolled to Intune) the device won't process policies for Security Management for Microsoft Defender for Endpoint.
+When a device is managed by Intune (enrolled to Intune), the device doesn't process policies for Security Management for Microsoft Defender for Endpoint.
 Instead, use Intune to deploy policy for Defender for Endpoint to your devices.

 Applies to: